 - 2D data matrix barcode

 While seemingly straightforward, meeting these requirements can add substantial value—or burden—to your business, depending on your approach.
-This is particularly true if you are building long-term strategy with an eye on 2023, when full serialized data exchange and package-level verification will be required under the law.
+This is particularly true if you are building long-term strategy with an eye on 2023, when full electronic data exchange of serialized product information and package-level verification will be required under the law.

 Enabling supply chain digitalization through serialization